 Therefore, uncertainty and mistrust among actors creates a focus on short-term gains, working against cooperation and encouraging cash transactions.
 People target the best price now rather than building lasting networks of relationships.
 Small and informal actors in many sectors work in weak networks that are ineffective at accessing new markets, spurring improvements in infrastructure, generating innovations, or connecting with service providers like financial institutions.

 This pattern of economic behavior also does nothing to mitigate the depletion of forest resources.
 While extractive strategies maximize short-term gains, medium- or long-term investments are necessary to erect governance structures, align stakeholder incentives, and strengthen capacity to manage shared resources sustainably.
 In the current DRC business context, extractive pressures conflict with and strain efforts toward establishing the institutions necessary for sustainable resource management.

 These challenges are not unique to the DRC.
 Many countries with extensive tropical forests struggle to protect their forests, promote their sustainable management, and mitigate deforestation and forest degradation.
 The private sector—local smallholders, small and medium enterprises, and international conglomerates—will continue to play a part in the search for solutions.

 This is the first installment of two blog posts that discuss findings from ProLand’s recent Assessment of Private Sector Approaches to Achieving Conservation Objectives in CARPE – USAID/DRC of current barriers to achieving these outcomes.
-Tune in for the second installment of two blog posts on the ProLand assessment to hear the team’s recommended strategies for overcoming these barriers.
+Read the second installment to learn about the team’s recommended strategies for overcoming these barriers.